nocksock/baggage.nvim/ROADMAP.md

 ## 0.3.0 conveniences

 - [ ] add commands
+    - [ ] `:Baggage` to open a split of terminal and docs in a new tab with guidance on how to use git to update plugins

 ## 0.4.0 examples

-- [ ] add way for examples to use cached plugins to speed up debugging
+- [x] add way for examples to use cached plugins to speed up debugging
 - [x] watcher for example runner

 ## 0.5.0 let it simmer

-- [ ] let it sit for a few days
+- [x] let it sit for a few days

 ## 0.6.0 brush up